ntharani/Hyper-Hugo/README.md

 ## What about this Webpack stuff?

-- Webpack is a offically a module bundler, but can do much more and act a task runner with plugins.
+- Webpack is offically a module bundler, but can do much more and act a task runner with plugins.
 Using WebPack allows you to write modern, future CSS code and Javascript today.
 - Webpack also can prepare your code for production, eg: compressing files, etc.
 - The `static/js/app.js` file is the entrypoint for webpack.
 Anything referenced by this file will be built to `/public/`.
 (Put another way, all the stuff in `/public` that is built by Hugo will then be optimized and saved to the same directory.